ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 * In Java we have Object that all objects inherit from.
 It gives us sad methods likes the default equals and default toString.
 In Kotlin we have Any which classes inherit from and gives us a bunch of [useful methods](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-any/index.html) like apply.
 Apply will call a supplied method on an object and then return the object.
 This is great for modifying a value and then passing it on.
 By using apply hear we avoid needing to make the block method return its input so you don't have to worry about returning anything when you write the block to pass into this method!

-Putting that all together, the sheet method essentially adds a new method to Workbook which takes a block that modifies the Workbook and then returns the Workbook.
+Putting that all together, the sheet method essentially adds a new method to Workbook which creates a new Sheet from the workbook, applies the given lambda to it and then returns the Sheet.

 Whew... wait we still need row and cell.
 They leverage the same design more or less:
 <script src="https://gist.github.com/ciferkey/393fec4083f9c68a8233257ad34c7a18.js"></script>